BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 ## For iOS

-Similar steps to the Android process, but it seems that Xcode has difficulty following package with a symlink … so we have to be a little smarter
+Similar steps to the Android process, but it seems that Xcode has difficulty following package with a symlink … so we have to be a little smarter:

 {% highlight bash %}
 git clone app-ios